jackee777/Dataset_for_Multisense/README.md

 one is the validity of this proposed dataset because we need to investigate this dataset in a various setting, and the other one is the extension to sentence-based dataset to evaluate word vectors that have the probability to change words' meaning.
 This proposed dataset evaluates word vecotrs directly; maybe it's should be called sense-based evaluation (We call word similarity datasets word-based evaluation because they evaluate word vectors by using similarities between words).
 Sentence-based evaluation evaluates word vectors in sentences such as CoVe, ELMo, and so on.

-# Schedule of Publication
-- until 15/09/2019, we will publish the dataset and evaluation codes.
-- until 31/03/2020 (I aim until 2019), we will publish the next paper about the detail of this proposed construction methods and evaluation metric.
-- while 2020 (I aim until 31/03/2020), we might be going to publish the paper about sentence-based evaluation.